eformat/vault-quickstart/docs/2-vault-configuration.md

 oc new-project ${PROJECT_NAME}
 ```

-Bind out team via the team group so they are project `admin`'s.
+Bind our team via the team group so they are project `admin`'s.

 ```bash
 cat <<EOF | oc apply -f-